KaihangShi/kaihangshi.github.io/_pages/awards.md

 ## Teaching
 - **Mentored Teaching Fellowships**, College of Engineering, NCSU, **2016-2018 Fall semester**.
-> providing ten outstanding graduate students per semester with extensive teaching experience beyond that of a regular teaching assistant prior to entering an academic career.
+> Providing ten outstanding graduate students per semester with extensive teaching experience beyond that of a regular teaching assistant prior to entering an academic career.

 - **[Praxair Exceptional Teaching Assistant Award](https://www.cbe.ncsu.edu/graduate/graduate-student-awards/)**, Praxair, Inc. & NCSU, **2016 Fall**.
-> recognizing the instructional effectiveness and class management of Ph.D. candidates serving as exemplary teaching assistants in the Department of Chemical & Biomolecular Engineering.
+> Recognizing the instructional effectiveness and class management of Ph.D. candidates serving as exemplary teaching assistants in the Department of Chemical & Biomolecular Engineering.
 Recipients of this Award go above and beyond the call of duty by providing their students with tireless and selfless attention to high-quality instruction and professionalism.

 ## Travel
 - **GSA Travel Assistance Award**, The Graduate Student Association, NCSU, **2019 Spring**.